Reflections on Water:

-Peter Malakoff has a BA in Religious Studies, trained in Vedic Studies, obtained a degree in Ayurveda and is currently on an extended sojourn in the ancient land and culture of India.
+Peter Malakoff has a BA in Religious Studies, trained in Vedic Studies, obtained a degree in Ayurveda from Kalidas Sanskrit University and took an extended sojourn in the ancient land and culture of India.
 As of 2021 he resides in Mexico.

 How Thoreau's Walden Pond Mixed with the Ganges and Yoga Came to America

 with Swami Vivekananda